kkharji/sqlite.lua/README.md

 local db = sql.open() -- new in-memory
 local db = sql.open('/to/new/file') -- new sqlite database
 local db = sql.open('/to/prexiting-db.sqlite3') -- pre-exiting sqlite database.
+local db = sql.new(...)
+-- new creates new sql.nvim object but without opening/connect to the sqlite db, -- i.e. requires `db:open()`
 ```

 #### Check db connection status